BDS-SDU/vdoram-artifacts/CompatCircuit/Experiments/README.md

 The initial phase involves preparing the evaluation environment.

+**Note:** You can also run these experiments in a Docker container on Linux by following the instructions in [README-Docker.md](README-Docker.md), and thereby skip this section.

 ### 1. System Requirements

 A machine with the following minimum specifications is required: